phillipjoolee-cell/data-analytics-portfolio/sportsbook_odds_project/README.md

 - Take a messy, real-world dataset.
 - Transform and enrich it fully in SQL (not just pandas/Python).
 - Push it into Power BI and design a dashboard that communicates clearly.

-It’s one thing to *know SQL* it’s another to build a pipeline, check assumptions, and make the outputs understandable to others.
-This repo is me doing exactly that.